learning-zone/javascript-basics/README.md

 let arrayIntegers2 = arrayIntegers.slice(2,3); // returns [3]
 let arrayIntegers3 = arrayIntegers.slice(4); //returns [5]
 ```
-**Note:** Slice method won't mutate the original array but it returns the subset as new array.
+*Note: Slice method won't mutate the original array but it returns the subset as new array*.

 #### Q. What is the purpose of array splice method?